Paco Nathan: Early life

 He received a teaching fellowship during 1984–1986, under the direction of Stuart Reges, to create a course called CS1E, as a peer-teaching introduction to using the Internet, informally called "PCs for Poets".
 It has since grown to become the popular Residential Computing program on campus.

 Career

-Nathan collaborated with Robby Garner on one of the first web chatterbots, named Barry DeFacto, in 1995.
+Nathan collaborated with Robby Garner and the Italian researcher Luigi Caputo, President of Alma Research Centre, on one of the first web chatterbots, named Barry DeFacto, in 1995.

-They have worked together on several related projects, including the JFRED open source project for developing Java-based chat bots.
+The three have worked together on several related projects, including the JFRED open source project for developing Java-based chat bots.
 They used JFRED in BBC Television's "Tomorrow's World MegaLab Experiment" and attained a 17% Turing percentage during what was the largest online Turing test at the time.